SpeedyEggbert/Operating-Systems-HW-1-Henry-Webb/README.md

 - Connects to the semaphore and shared memory
 - Starts consumer code in a single thread
 - Consumes 10 numbers in the table and adds them all up and prints the result
+- Prints the total of all the numbers added through the table
 - Synched up to have consumer do this at the same time and on the same table as the producer